 Many of today’s large sailing ships were built between 1920 and 2005 for various purposes such as research boats, fire/light boats, training ships, whale hunts, herring luggers, and cruise boats.
 Most obsolete sailing ships have been converted into modern sailing ships.

-The Brik Mercedes was taken into service in May 2005, making it one of the youngest ships in the international tallship fleet.
+The Brik Mercedes was taken into service in May 2005, making it one of the youngest ships in the international tall ship fleet.
 The 50-meter-long ship can take up to 140 people on a day trip.
-The Mercedes has 2 masts, 18 sails and a total of 900m2 of sail area.
-The sailing area of the sailing ship Mercedes extends from the Mediterranean Sea, along the entire North Atlantic coast to the North and Baltic Sea.
+The Mercedes has 2 masts, 18 sails, and a total of 900m2 of sail area.
+The sailing area of the sailing ship Mercedes extends from the Mediterranean Sea, along the entire North Atlantic coast to the North and Baltic Seas.
 The Mercedes is present at almost all major maritime festivals in Europe.

 Tall ships, definition

 A Tall Ship is a large ship, often with a lot of sails.
 A distinction is made between four classes:

 Class A: 1e class.
 All square-rigged vessels (bark, barquentine, brig, brigantine, or ship rigged) with a hull length exceeding 24 meters and all other vessels exceeding 40 meters in length overall, regardless of rigging or sail.